The estimated reading time for this post is 190 seconds

 HAPPY RETIREMENT JAMES C. BOTKIN ~ 30 Years Service With AT&T 1961 – 1991

-And to all those workers who are no longer able to work, BLESS YOU.
-Be sure to take some time to be grateful for how our workforce operates.
+And to all those workers who are no longer able to work, be sure to take some time to be grateful for how our workforce operates.

 Statistics for You: As of July 21, 2015, Iowa’s seasonally adjusted unemployment rate dropped to 3.7 percent in June from 3.8 percent in May.
 The state’s jobless rate was 4.4 percent one year ago.
 The U.S. unemployment rate dropped to 5.3 percent in June.
 Source: https://www.iowaworkforcedevelopment.gov/

-Enjoy a Safe & Memory Filled Labor Day 2015!
+I Hope You Enjoy a Safe & Memory Filled Labor Day!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.